jclusso/show_message/README.md

 ## Usage

-Add this code where you want your error messages to be outputed to.
+Add this code where you want your error messages to be shown.

 ```erb
 <%= show_message %>
 ```

-Set an error in your controller
+Set a message in your controller.

 ```ruby
 class MyController